salmy101/salmy101/README.md

 ### Hi there 👋🏾, my name is Salma and I am an aspiring fullstack web developer!
-- 🔭 I’m currently crushing it at my first hack-a-thon building an app called No Spoilers! with tome lovely huans!!
+- 🔭 I’m currently crushing it at my first hack-a-thon building an app called No Spoilers! with some lovely humans!!
 - 🌱 I Just finished a tech internship @DYNE over the summer.
 - 👯 I’m looking to collaborate on beginner projects
 - ⚡ Fun fact: I like reading, so checkout my pinned project called Bookd Up!